fahidjavid/stars-rating/README.txt

 * An option to display stars rating in Google search results.
 * Choose from two different rating stars styles according to your site look.
 * Offers a shortcode <strong>[stars_rating_avg]</strong> to display average rating anywhere in the post/page
+* See each review stars rating on the comments page (backend)

 == Installation ==

+### Method 1: WordPress Admin Interface

+1. Navigate to your WordPress dashboard and go to **Plugins > Add New**.
+2. In the search bar, enter "Stars Rating" and press Enter.
+3. Look for the plugin in the search results and click on the **Install Now** button.
+4. Once installed, click on the **Activate** button to activate the plugin.

+### Method 2: FTP Upload

+1. Download the plugin ZIP file and extract it.
+2. Connect to your server using an FTP client (e.g., FileZilla, Cyberduck).
+3. Upload the extracted plugin folder to the `/wp-content/plugins/` directory on your server.
+4. Activate the plugin through the WordPress dashboard in **Plugins > Installed Plugins**.

-1. After installing the plugin go to the <strong>Settings > Discussion</strong> page (at the very bottom) and enable desired post types for the Stars Rating.
+<strong>Note:</strong> After installing the plugin go to the <strong>Settings > Discussion</strong> page (at the very bottom) and enable desired post types for the Stars Rating.
-1. That's it :)

 == Screenshots ==